 Viva Learning is essentially a training aggregation app that appears in Microsoft Teams.
 When a Microsoft Teams user opens up the Viva Learning app they will see a number of courses curated for them.
 The courses they see will be relevant to their job title, skill set and experience.
 The user will be able to consume training from a variety of content providers and training systems all aggregated into the Viva Learning app.

-Learn more: Microsoft Viva Overview
+Learn more: Viva Learning Video Demos

 Why do we need Viva Learning?